Herm71/jc-eleventy/src/posts/joshua-tree-mojave-desert.md

 {% endgallery %}

-## Noah Purifoy Museum
+## Noah Purifoy Outdoor Desert Museum

-A short drive from Hicksville Trailor Palace is the [Noah Purifoy](https://www.noahpurifoy.com/) Outdoor Desert Museum.
-Noah Purifoy was an artist and a founding member of the [Watts Towers Art Center](https://www.wattstowers.org/) in Los Angeles.
+A short drive from Hicksville Trailor Palace is the [Noah Purifoy Outdoor Desert Museum](https://maps.app.goo.gl/gjqwuaYnqPLd2BAm7).
+[Noah Purifoy](https://www.noahpurifoy.com/) was an artist and a founding member of the [Watts Towers Art Center](https://www.wattstowers.org/) in Los Angeles.
 In the late 1980s, Purifoy moved to the Mojave Desert and spent the last 15 years of his life creating ten acres of large-scale sculptures constructed entirely of junked materials.
 These images are from my visit in March 2023.

 {% gallery "purifoy-museum" %}
 {% galleryImage "./src/assets/images/purifoy/noah-purifoy-sign.jpg", "Purifoy sign", "Open Daily" %}